Special Forces Group (Belgium): Selection phase

-2. Basic training
+Basic training

-An extensive physical and mentally challenging training program lasting approximately 6 months.
+The extensive training program is physically and mentally challenging training program, lasting approximately 6 months.
 Aside from technical skills and military knowledge, candidates must meet high standards regarding initiative and motivation.
 During this phase, candidates are taught basic skills necessary for surviving hostile environments.
-The basic training consists of 3 phases: An Orientation, Technical, and Tactical phase, each about 2 months in duration.
+The basic training consists of 3 phases: the Orientation, Technical, and Tactical phases, each about 2 months in duration.
 After successful completion of the basic training, candidates may be called an operator, although certification is not given until the end of the evaluation phase.
 The Orientation phase is physically intense, and mainly individual period.
 The emphasis during this phase is map reading and the ability to work independently and alone.
 The orientation phase is concluded with the ‘Tenderfeet’.
 An individual map reading exercise of more than 100 km within 48 hours.

 Some of the areas covered during this phase are: